Cyberbullying: Caught in a vicious web

 A cyberbully is a person who uses technology to harass or intimidate others.
-This may occur through sending cruel or threatening e-mails, instant messages and text messages.
-It may include spreading rumors and lies in chat rooms, blogs and Web sites.
+This may occur through sending cruel or threatening emails or text messages.
+It may include spreading rumors and lies through chat rooms, blogs and websites.
 A cyberbully may also encourage others to gang up on an individual.

 Why is it a problem?